autocrypt/autocrypt/doc/press-team.rst

-If you have any press-related inquiries please send e-mail to the `press-team <mailto:press-team@autocrypt.org>`_, The press team strives to answer within two workdays on press-related inquiries, and often will get back faster.
+If you have any press-related inquiries please send e-mail to the `press-team <mailto:press-team@autocrypt.org>`_, The press team strives to answer within two workdays on press-related inquiries, and often will get back faster (we have a knack for e-mail).

 This document describes our practises how we handle and account for press communications.

-Initial team members
+Current team members
 --------------------

+- dkg

 - Holger Krekel / hpk42

 - Vincent Breitmoser / valodim

 Accountability of press-team
 -----------------------------------------------------------